Affiliate links on Android Authority may earn us a commission. Learn more.

 Problems with RCS messaging

 Are you confused by the chart above?
 You’re not alone.
 Like so many standards aiming for deployment across different companies and countries, there are a fair amount of revisions, updates, and spin-offs that become hard to keep track of.
 Encouraging companies to agree on anything is difficult, even if it’s in their user’s interests, and RCS is no different.

 Although the Universal Profile is reasonably widely adopted and RCS versions retain an element of backward compatibility, fragmentation is a problem.
-Some carriers, such as AT&T in the US, have spun off their own implementations of RCS that aren’t interoperable with other carriers.
+Some carriers have spun off their own implementations of RCS that aren’t interoperable with other carriers.
 So features won’t work when sending messages to contacts on other networks.
 Features can be app and carrier exclusive too.
 For example, Google Messages only recently introduced end-to-end encryption, with some heavy caveats.
+Apple likely won’t use Google’s proprietary version of RCS, but will probably work with the GSMA to bring end-to-end encryption to Universal Profile.

 This is one of the key reasons why adoption has been so slow, and consumers have switched focus to other, simplified messaging experiences.
 Not to mention that carriers in some regions don’t support RCS messaging yet.
 Until they do, third-party applications like WhatsApp will continue to sit on the messaging throne.